Researchers have identified some factors that appear to increase your risk of developing nasopharyngeal carcinoma, including:

 - Sex.
 Nasopharyngeal carcinoma is more common in men than it is in women.

 - Race.
-This type of cancer more commonly affects people in Asia and northern Africa.
+This type of cancer more commonly affects people in parts of China, Southeast Asia and northern Africa.
 In the United States, Asian immigrants have a higher risk of this type of cancer than do American-born Asians.
 Inuits in Alaska also have an increased risk of nasopharyngeal cancer.

 - Age.
 Nasopharyngeal cancer can occur at any age, but it's most commonly diagnosed in adults between the ages of 30 and 50.